ryanoleary26/SOC-Multitool/README.md

 - Domain reputation checks with AlienVault, VirusTotal, Barracuda Central, and Abuse CH URLHaus.
 - VPN OSINT detection with IPHub, ip2proxy, Spur.us, and TorProject.
 - Email reputation with MXToolbox and IBM XFORCE Exchange.
+- Search for similar domains to identify typosquatting.

 ## Standard Features
 - Living off the land binaries Lookup using the LOLBas project